Srijani-Chakroborty/MediaStreamer/README.md

 ![Screenshot (162)](https://user-images.githubusercontent.com/85583566/156618354-e99df140-e3ca-4199-8dac-77f22737b56e.png)

 # Why use it?
-Responsive and smooth OTT platform and very easy to use.
+MediaStreamer is fully-responsive and smooth OTT platform and very easy to use.
 It is built to experience HTML and Video.js media player.

 # Features
 * Fully Responsive for all types of screens.